 Brazilian beaches in Rio de Janeiro

 With almost 80 kilometers of beach along the southern coast, Rio de Janeiro has plenty of beaches worth visiting.
 The most famous, however, is Copacabana.
 With three kilometers of pristine, white sand, Copacabana is the place to see and be seen in Rio.
-Whether you decide on staying in a Rio de Janeiro apartment on the beach, or one further inland, it’s never hard to find sand (or sun) in Rio.
+It’s never hard to find sand (or sun) in Rio.

 The other famous beach in Rio de Janeiro is Ipanema.
 This stretch of sand has a little less of the glitz and glamour of Copacabana, with the same amount of interesting people.
 Long known for its alternative culture, Ipanema is the place of inspiration for the international hit song “The Girl from Ipanema.”